ropensci/osmplotr/README.md

 ### Highlighting clusters

 `group_osm_objects` also enables plotting an entire region as a group of spatially distinct clusters of defined colours.
-First define some range groups:
+First define some random groups:

 ``` r
 ngroups <- 12